- Are you wondering where are the best day hikes in Europe?

 → There are parking lots and restaurants at the beginning of major trails - tourist infrastructure is well developed in Tatra mountains.
 However, better safe than sorry - take with you water and snacks, even if you plan just a few-hour hike.

 → In winter trails in higher parts become very dangerous.
 There's risk of avalanches and the weather is harsh.
-Winter hiking requires more advanced gear and experience.
+Winter hiking in Poland requires more advanced gear and experience.

 → If you start your adventure with the mountains, consider some common hiking mistakes which can be easily avoided before the trip.